spacechase0/StardewValleyMods/ProfitCalculator/docs/README.md

-﻿**Profit Calculator** is a [Stardew Valley](http://stardewvalley.net/) mod which calculates the profits from growing each crop for an entire season.
+﻿**Profit Calculator** is a [Stardew Valley](http://stardewvalley.net/) mod which adds a console command to calculate the profits from growing each crop for an entire season.

 ![](screenshot.png)